 - A collector’s booklet featuring a new essay on Aleksandr Ptushko by Tim Lucas, and a new essay by Serbian writer and film critic Dejan Ognjanovic

-There’s a wide assortment of bonus content which gives viewers a crash course of sorts in Eastern European filmmaking during the Soviet era.
+There’s a wide assortment of bonus content that gives viewers a crash course of sorts in Eastern European filmmaking during the Soviet era.
 Eureka ensures that buyers by far get their money’s worth with this lucrative set, even including a bonus feature, Sveto Mesto with its own exclusive featurette.
-The aforementioned picture, which is actually a Serbian production, is a more recent adaptation of Nikolai Gogol’s short story, and utilises techniques familiar with modern film audiences, even though its over thirty years old.
+The aforementioned picture, which is actually a Serbian production, is a more recent adaptation of Nikolai Gogol’s short story, and utilises techniques familiar to modern film audiences, even though it’s over thirty years old.
 A hidden gem, Sveto Mesto, is more erotic, sexual, and bloodier than its predecessor, and contains cultural references skewed towards its Serbian audience.
 Unfortunately, most of the humour from Viy is missing from the ‘90s adaptation, perhaps making it more digestible for fans of darker horror tales.
 Graciously, Eureka includes an interview with the director of Sveto Mesto, which gives added context to the film’s background and story.
 The set is topped off with essays, short films and Eureka’s exclusive and devilish artwork, all bringing a distinctive Russian flavour to this Blu-ray release.
 Worth a mention is Michael Brooke’s insightful commentary which will no doubt be a helpful guide for Western fans.